Updated on: December 6, 2024

 - LogMeOnce.
 Despite offering a wide array of features, LogMeOnce suffers from a poorly designed application interface.
 Its main dashboard dedicates over half of the screen to branding, and the overall design choices make for a less than optimal user experience.

 - Passwarden.
-Passwarden comes with all the standard security and quality-of-life features you’d expect, and it mostly works well on Linux, but I found the auto-fill function to be very inconsistent when I tested it on Ubuntu.
+Passwarden comes with all the standard security and quality-of-life features you’d expect, and it mostly works well on Linux, but I found the auto-fill function very inconsistent when I tested it on Ubuntu.

 Frequently Asked Questions